sedos-project/organization/docs/data_requirements/input_data.md

 ### Table naming

-Input data tables will be made available on the OpenEnergyPlatform (OEP) and registered in the databus. \
+Input data tables should be uploaded on the OpenEnergyPlatform (OEP) and registered in the databus.
 Thus, for better discoverability and searchability, we require the following table naming convention:

 * **sedos_tech**_